Home Grown & Brewed

 It’s a life close to the earth, just how Keegan McGee likes it.
 His parents still live in the farmhouse next door to the taproom, and he and his wife just bought neighboring land at the turnoff from Mt.
 Pleasant Rd. which they plan to rehabilitate for a place of their own.

 Keegan’s family and their friends long ago resisted pressure to log the land, or till it up for row crops.
-Instead they planted still more trees, and a vegetable garden, and learned to boil maple sap down for syrup.
+Instead they planted still more trees, and a vegetable garden, and learned to boil down maple sap for syrup.
 Today you can stand on the ridge and look in every direction and see nothing but jade green, riotous red, or the pious brown of tree trunks – like righteous rows of rigid elders – depending on the season.

 Turtleback Ridge plays easy with those seasons and hibernates in the dead of winter.
 The rest of the year is spent celebrating Nature’s gifts, usually in liquid form.
 Even the yeasts that culture the contents of Keegan’s basement barrels were coaxed out of the air.
 Yeasts that now live in the staves of those barrels and work their time-lapse alchemy on Keegan’s farmhouse beer and cider.